cometbft/cometbft/docs/architecture/tendermint-core/adr-020-block-size.md

-We currently use MaxTxs to reap txs from the mempool when proposing a block, but enforce MaxBytes when unmarshaling a block, so we could easily propose a block thats too large to be valid.
+We currently use MaxTxs to reap txs from the mempool when proposing a block, but enforce MaxBytes when unmarshaling a block, so we could easily propose a block that's too large to be valid.

 We should just remove MaxTxs all together and stick with MaxBytes, and have a `mempool.ReapMaxBytes`.